The Bramwell Brown Workshop: masters of making by hand

 The workshop is an appealing mix of space-age, dust-free, anti-static wizardry and good old-fashioned handmade dexterity.
 The team will work on a batch at a time – then test each clock extensively before sending it out.

 The parts arrive from all over the world: the quartz clock mechanism is made in Germany; the frames are painted in Yorkshire.
-Whichever team member painstakingly assembles these parts together to create each finished clock, personally signs or stamps a certificate that goes into its box.
+Whichever team member painstakingly assembles these together to create each finished clock, personally signs or stamps a certificate that goes into its box.

 The one rule that keeps the team together?
 No radio: it causes far too many arguments.
 And they are surrounded by our clocks, so if anyone can vouch for the absence of any ticking, it’s them!